dortania/OpenCore-Install-Guide/config.plist/haswell.md

 * F4 in Clover Boot menu
    * DSDT can be found in `EFI/CLOVER/ACPI/origin`
 * [`acpidump.efi`](https://github.com/khronokernel/Opencore-Vanilla-Desktop-Guide/tree/master/extra-files/acpidump.efi.zip)
    * Add this to `EFI/OC/Tools` and in your config under `Misc -> Tools` then select this option in Opencore's picker.
 Rename DSDT.dat to DSDT.aml.
-Tool provided by [acpica](https://github.com/acpica/acpica/tree/master/source/tools/acpidump)
+Tool is provided by [acpica](https://github.com/acpica/acpica/tree/master/source/tools/acpidump).

 **Block**